 Consequences on your life and relationships

-How are your family going to feel if your partner, your children or your parents find out you have been engaging in illegal online sexual behaviour?
+How will your partner, children or parents fell if they find out you have been engaging in illegal online sexual behaviour?
 What opinion are they going to have about you?
 Will they still love you?
 Will they still want to have contact with you?

 Nobody can predict how a person is going to react.
 Do you want to take this risk or do you want to get help now?